jdoleary/Spellmasons/docs/DevLog.md

 send and then once it comes back from the server it effect()s and animate()s sounds like when someone dies the game desyncs?

+- When I do this, revalidate the snapping of movement + targeting spells in a24d1259

 ## 2023.01.31

 Fixed mac build bloat.
 When I transfer the mac files to pc it doubles in size